ritasebastian/K8s/services-proxy-dns.md

 - **Use Case:** Providing external access to applications via a cloud provider's load balancer.
 - **Drawbacks:** Relies on cloud provider integration, may incur additional costs, and might be slower to provision compared to NodePort or ClusterIP.

-Certainly!
-After creating the Kubernetes services (ClusterIP, NodePort, LoadBalancer) and deploying the NGINX pods as previously outlined, let's proceed to test each service using `curl`.

 ### Testing Each Service with `curl`